kimdane/openidm/README.md

 Mount your custom config on /opt/openidm/conf.

-Set up to work like the fullStack example
+Ready for fullStack example of ForgeRocks Identity Stack Dockerized